hewison-chris/agora-cl-docs/website/docs/execution-node/fee-recipient.md

 If you configure your fee recipient wallet address through the web UI or Keymanager APIs, your configuration **will not persist** if you restart your validator client.

-See [this issue](https://github.com/zeroone-boa/agora-cl/issues/11322) to track the status of configuration persistence, and use the `--proposer-settings-file` or `--proposer-settings-url` flags for persistent validator settings in the meantime.
+Use the `--proposer-settings-file` or `--proposer-settings-url` flags for persistent validator settings until persistence is implemented.

 :::